Brazil states halt vaccination of pregnant women after Rio death

 A pregnant woman in Rio de Janeiro died after receiving the AstraZeneca shot, according to state Health Secretary Alexandre Chieppe, in a case authorities are still investigating.

-The AstraZeneca shot is produced and distributed in Brazil via a partnership with public health institute Fiocruz.
+The AstraZeneca vaccine is produced and distributed in Brazil via a partnership with public health institute Fiocruz.

-Reporting by Eduardo Simões in São Paulo and Rodrigo Viga in Rio de JaneiroWriting by Ana Mano Editing by Brad Haynes and Chizu Nomiyama
+Reporting by Eduardo Simões in São Paulo and Rodrigo Viga in Rio de JaneiroWriting by Ana Mano Editing by Brad Haynes, Chizu Nomiyama and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.